BasicBut8Bit/English-to-pirate-speech-translator/README.md

 Enhanced Translation: Improve the dictionary to handle more complex phrases and variations.

-Animations: Add animations to the pirate image for more engaging interactions.

-Speech-to-Text: Implement speech recognition for hands-free input.

-Audio Playback: Add audio feedback with a pirate voice reading the translation.

 <h2>Technologies Used</h2>

 HTML: Markup language for structuring the web page.